 Kevin A. O’Neil

-My other research has been in the area of robotic control, the art and science of getting a robotic mechanism to do what you want it to do.
+His other research has been in the area of robotic control, the art and science of getting a robotic mechanism to do what you want it to do.
 Some control schemes work quite well almost all the time, but contain hidden singularities that cause them to behave in unexpected and undesirable ways.
 An analogous situation is the way a baseball infielder can field most balls smoothly, but can be “handcuffed” by a ball that forces him into an awkward posture.
-My co-workers and I explored ways of using mathematical tools to predict, understand and subdue these singularities.
+Prof. O'Neil ahd his co-workers explored ways of using mathematical tools to predict, understand and subdue these singularities.

 Education and Degrees Earned

 - A.B., Princeton University (1978)

 - Ph.D., University of Illinois at Urbana-Champaign (1985)

 - Vortex dynamics and vortex statics